Nimra-Zahoor/demo-user-journey/README.md

    Navigate to [http://localhost:3000](http://localhost:3000)

 4. **Database:**
-   The SQLite database will be automatically created at `data/journey.db` when the first event is sent.
+   The SQLite database will be automatically created at `data/journey.db` when the first event is sent to the backend API.

 ### Installing the Package in Your Own Project